Alex-TH/Training/Javascript-Week2/Day_4/2.-Basics_of_Functional_Javascript-Callbacks/README.md

 ##Task

-Write a myFiltermyFilter function that takes 22 parameters: my_arraymy_array and callbackcallback.
+Write a myFilter function that takes 2 parameters: my_array and callback.
-Here, my_arraymy_array is an array of strings and callbackcallback is a function that takes the elements of my_arraymy_array as its parameter and returns a boolean true if the element is even or false if the element is odd.
+Here, my_array is an array of strings and callback is a function that takes the elements of my_array as its parameter and returns a boolean true if the element is even or false if the element is odd.
-The myFiltermyFilter function should return the filtered array.
+The myFilter function should return the filtered array.

 ###Sample Input